 Having qualified and practiced professionally in a large surgical ICU in Pakistan I decided to move to the UK to develop my career in nursing.
 I progressed to become a lead nurse in oncology before moving to critical care where I have continued to develop my clinical, managerial and teaching roles.
 I currently work as a Professional Development Nurse in Adult Critical Care.

-The primary aim of my research project is to explore factors influencing nurses’ intention to leave the adult critical care areas.
-The project also aims to develop strategies that could improve retention of critical care nurses, and to contribute to the body of knowledge and develop insights into the factors influencing the stability of the critical care nursing workforce
+The primary aim of the research was to explore nurses’ views about their working environment and possible factors influencing nurses’ intention to leave adult critical care areas.
+Secondary aims include: to develop strategies that may improve the retention of critical care nurses, and to contribute to the body of knowledge in developing insight into the factors influencing the stability of critical care nursing workforce.

 I love being a research student.
 Despite its challenges and hard work, I really enjoyed my first year and successfully completed a systematic literature review.
 The biggest challenge for me is to study with full time work and not being able to continue working on a project without having a break for work.
 Therefore, I have to be super organised.